func-i/Funci_from_OS/_posts/2016-10-03-talk-summary-web-accessibility.md

 # Intro to the Importance of Web Accessibility | A Talk Summary

->The power of the Web is in its universality.
-Access by everyone regardless of disability is an essential aspect.

-**Tim Berners-Lee, W3C Director and inventor of the World Wide Web**
+"The power of the Web is in its universality.
+Access by everyone regardless of disability is an essential aspect." - Tim Berners-Lee, W3C Director and inventor of the World Wide Web

 A disability is a mental or physical condition that limits a persons senses, movements, or activities.
 An estimated 3.8 million Canadians report as having a disability.
 The limits of a disability vary from person to person, and one person may have any combination of conditions that affect their daily life.
 A person with a disability may face limitations and barriers when they use the web.